 This policy is designed to ensure that the host institution agrees to supplement the award recipient’s salary and to integrate them into their workforce (see section on University authorities’ agreement)

 |Management||The list of institutions that can administer funding from the FRQ is limited to the managing institutions recognized by the FRQ, including universities, CIUSSS, CISSS, some institutions of the healthcare network and colleges.|

 The managing institution is generally the employing institution of the funding recipient (see section 6.2 of the Common General Rules).

 |Indirect costs of research|

 This program does not benefit from the amount paid out by FRQS to cover indirect costs of research of the institutions.

 9. STARTING GRANT FOR NEW CLINICIAN INVESTIGATORS - JUNIOR 1

-Individuals who apply to the FRQS competition for Junior 1 research scholars will also receive a starting grant for young investigators – Junior 1 from the FRQS valued at $15,000/year for four (4) years, non-renewable.
+Individuals who apply to the FRQS competition for Junior 1 clinical research scholars will also receive a starting grant for young investigators – Junior 1 from the FRQS valued at $15,000/year for four (4) years, non-renewable.